mjstewart/fakesmtp-web/README.md

 `~/fake-smtp-emails:/var/mail`

-You can read this as - Within each docker container, `/var/mail` is used to store emails which is mounted to the host directory `~/fake-smtp-emails`.
+You can read this as - Within the docker container, `/var/mail` is used to store emails which is mounted to the host directory `~/fake-smtp-emails`. **IMPORTANT**: Please ensure this directory has the correct permissions.

 This results in
 - [docker-fakesmtp](https://github.com/munkyboy/docker-fakesmtp) writing emails into `~/fake-smtp-emails`